Kenneth-Mano/orbit-travel-technical-test/README.md

 * Mathematically, no. To round a number up:
     * If the number to the right of the place value being rounded to is between 0 and 4 (inclusive), then the number in the place value being rounded to stays the same while all numbers to the right of the place value being rounded to are made 0.
     * If the number to the right of the place value being rounded to is between 5 and 9 (inclusive), then the number in the place value being rounded to is increased by 1 while all numbers to the right of the place value being rounded to are made 0.
+* However, there are other considerations too, including rounding-rules and numerical accuracy.